preemptive/jsdefender-samples/Ionic/Ionic5Angular11/protected/README.md

 5. Run the `npm install` command

 ## Commands
-1. `npm run start:browser:dev` to run the app in Dev mode in the browser.
+1. `npm run build` to run the build in Dev mode. `npm start` to run the app in Dev mode.
-2. `npm run start:browser:prod`  to run the app in Prod mode in the browser.
+2. `npm run build -- --prod` to run the build in Prod mode. `npm start -- --prod` to run the app in Prod mode.
 3. `npm run start:android` to run the build for Android.
 4. `npm run start:ios ` to run the build for iOS.